JackSzwergold/Preworn-Main/markdown/tutorials/mamp_part_1.md

 While port `80` is the traditionally used port for web services, I find it’s better to use port `8888` since you do not have to enter an administrator password each time you launch MAMP.
 Also, it’s a good habit to program web applications in a way that that allows you to easily migrate a codebase from server to server.
 Using port `8888` is so non-standard it forces you to code with flexibility in mind which in the end can only help your coding skills.

-You can determine which version of PHP is being used by looking through the output of [phpinfo()][2] which is easily done in MAMP by choosing *phpInfo* item from the menu of the main MAMP page:
+You can determine which version of PHP is being used by looking through the output of [phpinfo()][2] for the value called `Loaded Configuration File` near the top of the page.
+You can easily view the contents of `phpinfo()` in MAMP by choosing *phpInfo* item from the top menu of the main MAMP page:

 	http://localhost:8888/MAMP/